oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 **Responses:**

-Case One: the actuator successfully issued the deny.
+Case One: the Actuator successfully issued the deny.

 ```
 {"status": 200}